Athens, Greece

 - Modern Greek: CTC (Chef's Table), Lykavittos, Botanilis

-- Traditional: To Kafeneon, O Kostas (no-frills gyro near Monastiraki), Diporto Agoras
+- Traditional: To Kafeneon, O Kostas (no-frills gyro place near Monastiraki), Diporto Agoras

-- Markets: Varvakeios Agora (central market), Madosini Market
+- Markets: Varvakeios Agora (central meat and fish market), Madosini Market

 Best Sites to Visit

 - The Acropolis + Parthenon: Arrive at 8am to beat the tour groups.
-Book tickets online (€20 standard / €10 reduced).
+The site is breathtaking.
+Book tickets online (€20 standard / €10 reduced) — they time-entry slots.

-- Ancient Agora: Where Socrates taught.
-Far fewer crowds than the Acropolis, free with the combined ticket.
+- Ancient Agora: Socrates taught here.
+Beneath the Acropolis, far fewer crowds, and completely free with the Acropolis combined ticket.

-- Monastiraki: Eclectic neighbourhood with a flea market (Sundays are best), excellent cheap food.
+- Monastiraki: Eclectic neighbourhood with a flea market (Sundays are best), great for vintage finds, and excellent cheap food.

-- Mount Lycabettus: Funicular or hike to the top at dusk.
-The view over the illuminated Parthenon is one of Europe's great scenes.
+- Mount Lycabettus: Hike or take the funicular to the top at dusk.
+The view over the city with the Acropolis lit up is one of Europe's great scenes.

 Sample 3-Day Itinerary